-ACM SIGCHI aims to support the HCI community in a number of ways, including supporting community-building events and initiatives, and providing travel awards.
+ACM SIGCHI aims to support the HCI community in a number of ways, including supporting community-building events and initiatives, providing travel awards, and other things.
 This portal is currently open to applications.
 Please see the calls below, and note the guidelines for submissions.

 The SIGCHI awards identify and honor leaders and shapers of the field of human-computer interaction within SIGCHI.
 We present awards in seven categories: